The 10 Best Coffee Beans In the World (whole bean coffee)

 - No coffee grinder?
 No worries.
 Most roasters will actually grind for you, so go back and choose based on one of the above questions.
 If you’re really impatient however, we researched and put together a list of the best ground coffee brands.
 But we’d strongly recommend getting a grinder and buying whole bean coffee.

 - Sensitive to caffeine?
-We put together a list of the best decaf coffee here (low on caffeine yet high on flavour)
+We put together a list of the best decaf coffee here (low on caffeine yet high on flavour).
+Here’s an article on what caffeine is if you want to understand how it affects your body.

 - Need extra caffeine?
 There are a super high caffeinated coffee beans worth considering, but tread with caution.
 Here are the worlds strongest coffee brands.